Tristan-Phillips/ZKSantaCPP/README.md

 # ZKSantaCPP

+(DISCLAIMER its not ZK, at least not yet)

 This project is a memory-secure, zero-knowledge Secret Santa application written in C++.
 The program assigns Secret Santa pairs to participants and sends them their assignments via email using SMTP with SSL/TLS authentication.
 Sensitive information is stored in a `.env` file, and the results are logged in a `results.json` file.